Effects of Parameter Norm Growth During Transformer Training: Inductive Bias from Gradient Descent: Norm Growth in Transformers

 \autoref{fig:t5-param-growth} shows that the T5 norm follows a $\sqrt{t}$ trend, where $t$ is time in training steps.
 The top right of \autoref{fig:t5-param-growth} breaks down the growth trend by layer.
 Generally, the norm grows more quickly in later layers than in earlier ones, although always at a rate proportional to $\sqrt{t}$.\footnote{We encourage future works that pretrain new transformer language models to track metrics around norm growth.} Next, in the bottom row of \autoref{fig:t5-param-growth}, we plot the cosine similarity between each parameter checkpoint $\theta_{t+1}$ and its predecessor $\theta_t$.
 This rapidly approaches $1$, suggesting the ``direction'' of the parameters ($\theta_t / \norm{\theta_t}$) converges.
 The trend in directional convergence looks similar across layers.

 We also train smaller transformer language models with 38M parameters on Wikitext-2 \citep{merity2016pointer} and the Penn Treebank (PTB; \citealp{marcus-etal-1993-building}).
 We consider two variants of the transformer: pre-norm and post-norm, which vary in the relative order of layer normalization and residual connections \citep[cf.][]{xiong2020layer}.
-Every model exhibits norm growth over training.\footnote{The post-norm transformer achieves $115.79$ perplexity on Wikitext-2 and $96.24$ on PTB.
-On the other hand, the pre-norm transformer reaches $66.35$ on Wikitext-2 and $26.16$ on PTB, slightly outperforming \citet{lm-with-trans}.
-This is consistent with previous findings \citep{xiong2020layer} showing advantages of pre-norm over post-norm.}
+Every model exhibits norm growth over training.\footnote{\textbf{Erratum:} In a previous paper version, this footnote reported perplexity numbers that we found to be irreproducible, as they were likely obtained with a non-standard truncated version of the PTB dataset.
+We have thus removed them.}

 Combined, these results provide evidence that the parameter norm of transformers tends to grow over the course of training.
 In the remainder of this paper, we will discuss the implications of this phenomenon for the linguistic biases of transformers, and then discuss potential causes of the trend rooted in the optimization dynamics.